-TRANSFERABLE TO BOTH UC AND CSU - UC UNIT LIMIT C-ID: MATH 120 54 LECTURE HOURS
+TRANSERABLE TO CSU AND UC - UC UNIT LIMIT C-ID: MATH 120 54 LECTURE HOURS

 This course focuses on the development of quantitative reasoning skills through in-depth, integrated explorations of topics in mathematics, including real number systems and subsystems.
 Emphasis is on comprehension and analysis of mathematical concepts and applications of logical reasoning.
-(L) Grades are P/NP.
+Grades are P/NP Option.

-Prerequisite(s): MATH52 or MATH52B or MATH59
+Prerequisite(s): MATH-52 or MATH-52B or MATH-59

-Concepts and Structures of Mathematics TRANSFERABLE TO BOTH UC AND CSU - UC UNIT LIMIT 54 LECTURE HOURS and the metric system, and geometry.
+Concepts and Structures of Mathematics

+Designed for students who plan to become elementary school teachers.
+Problem-solving, probability and statistics, measurement and the metric system, and geometry.
 Essays on topics of current interest to the teaching profession, class presentations, and a study of techniques and materials used in today's elementary school classroom may also be included.
-(L) Grades are P/NP option.
+Grades are P/NP Option.